 Basic economics tells us that increased demand yields a higher price.
 This begs the question, how do you increase demand for your home?
-With the majority of home buyers using websites like realtor.com to preview listings, a strong first impression is paramount.
+With the majority of home buyers using websites like zillow.com and realtor.com to preview listings, a strong first impression is paramount.
 Interest in your listing will often begin and end with that first impression.
 The perceived quality of your home will often be judged in a matter of seconds during a typical online viewing.
-If you are able to capture attention through a strong featured image, the proceeding images will either continue to build trust or provide a negative attention.
+If you are able to capture attention through a strong featured image, the proceeding images will either continue to build trust or provide a negative impression.
 Professional photography is a method of building trust, establishing quality and generating a lead.

 Time for the Shoot (Home Prepping)

 - Shut off all fans or items in motion

-- Most shots will be super wide angles with long exposures (sometimes 1 minute in total), encourage all foot traffic to remain outside the house away from windows and when shooting outside, move traffic inside but away from windows.
+- Most shots will be super wide angles with long exposures (some shots may exceed 1 minute in total), encourage all foot traffic to remain outside the house away from window.
+When shooting outside, move traffic inside but away from windows.
 This also includes animals as they tend to congregate at sliding glass doors and present a very odd looking image as they move during the exposure.

 - Declutter! – LESS IS MORE!

 - Clear kitchen countertops to the very minimum and remove refrigerator magnets and pictures

 - Make beds

 - Put away shoes, backpacks, coats, dog dishes and remove animal enclosures

 - Although not entirely necessary, when convenient or possible, remove family photos or replace with landscape scenes